QuantEcon/lecture-source-py/source/rst/getting_started.rst

 Overview
 ============

-In this lecture you will learn how to
+In this lecture, you will learn how to

 #. get a Python environment up and running with all the necessary tools